yoctoproject/poky/documentation/ref-manual/classes.rst

 tarball.
 Following is an example::

    BBCLASSEXTEND = "devupstream:target"
-   SRC_URI_class-devupstream = "git://git.example.com/example"
+   SRC_URI:class-devupstream = "git://git.example.com/example"
-   SRCREV_class-devupstream = "abcd1234"
+   SRCREV:class-devupstream = "abcd1234"

 Adding the above statements to your recipe creates a variant that has :term:`DEFAULT_PREFERENCE` set to "-1".